Hong Kong's Lam appeals for calm but offers no concessions after election drubbing

 “Although only a few are left on campus, they are still our citizens.
 It’s a humanitarian crisis, and they are scared and in emotional crisis,” said lawmaker and district councillor Roy Kwong.

-The Cross-Harbor Tunnel linking Hong Kong island to the Kowlooon peninsula, which closed after protesters occupied the campus, will re-open on Wednesday morning, chief secretary Matthew Cheung said.
+The Cross-Harbor Tunnel linking Hong Kong to the mainland, which closed after protesters occupied the campus, will reopen on Wednesday morning, chief secretary Matthew Cheung said.

-Government teams spent days cleaning the area, which he said looked like a “war-zone”, with fire hydrants and toll booths destroyed.
+Government teams spent days cleaning the area, which he said looked like a “war zone”, with fire hydrants and toll booths destroyed.

 The anti-government demonstrations bolstered support for democrats in Sunday’s elections, with a record three million people casting their vote.

-The pro-democracy parties overwhelming victory poses a conundrum for Beijing and piles pressure on Lam, who is facing renewed calls to step down.
+The pro-democracy parties’ overwhelming victory poses a conundrum for Beijing and piles pressure on Lam, who is facing renewed calls to step down.
 The democrats took control of 17 out of 18 district councils.

 The councils have limited influence, dealing with local issues such as services.
-At the top end of government, the chief executive is not directly elected and is advised by an Executive Council, while the law-making Legislative Council is partially elected, with some seats reserved for a “special interest” groups such as business.
+At the top end of government, the chief executive is not directly elected and is advised by an Executive Council, while the lawmaking Legislative Council is partially elected, with some seats reserved for a “special interest” groups such as business.

 Some analysts say Lam, who came to power in 2017 on a platform to heal social divisions, is out of touch with the population and will not say anything concrete unless Beijing gives her the green light.